 The defective femoral heads are used with a variety of different stem systems.
-According to the alert, there is a risk of device failure with the following hip implants:
+According to the alert, there is a risk of device failure with the following metal on metal hip implants:

 The potential taper lock failure of these defective hips poses several health risks for patients, including device separation, bone fractures, bone necrosis and poisoning from foreign metallic debris released in the bloodstream.

 $1.4 Billion Paid So Far for Stryker Lawsuits